-HELC uses the School Cast notification system in order to notify parents of important information and closures.
+HELC uses the School Cast notification system to notify parents of important information and closures.
 Parents contact information is entered into the system and can be notified by phone at home, work and cell, by e-mail and /or text messages.
+Please make sure your contact number and e-mail address is kept current in the School Cast system, with the front office and classroom.